silitho/BanksiaGUI-Translation/README.md

 # BanksiaGUI-Translation

-Translations for the freeware Graphical User Interface [BanksiaGUI](https://banksiagui.com) based on the open source tournament manager for chess engines [Banksia](https://github.com/nguyenpham/Banksia) (the name after an Australian native wildflower).
+Translations for the freeware Graphical User Interface [BanksiaGUI](https://banksiagui.com) based on the open source tournament manager for chess engines [Banksia](https://github.com/nguyenpham/Banksia) (named after an Australian native wildflower).

 The German language package is work in progress.
 Feel free to contribute.